The STRESS-L trial team will contact each site individually to provide the greenlight to locally restart recruitment.

 - Confirmation research staff and PI are in place and have capacity to restart trial

-- Confirmation from pharmacy that IMP stock is in place with no access issues
+- Confirmation from pharmacy that IMP stock is in place with no access issues - an email directly from the pharmacist is required

-- Confirmation temperature monitoring including reporting of temperature deviations has continued for IMP stock during temporary halt to recruitment
+- Confirmation temperature monitoring including reporting of temperature deviations has continued for IMP stock during temporary halt to recruitment - an email directly from the pharmacist is required

 - Confirmation access to database is in place (click here to test access with log in: https://ctu.warwick.ac.uk/StressL)